top of page

 • 3 min read

-I've read three of Gilly Macmillan's standalone novels.
+I've read four of Gilly Macmillan's standalone novels.
 You can read my review of those books here.
 I am intrigued by the author as her books are cleverly constructed and her characters beautifully drawn, and so far I have not guessed what was going on.
 She takes seemingly ordinary people and situations and turns them into cracking stories.
+I recently read her first standalone, published in 2016.
+It's not as good as the other three I have read.
+Check out my thoughts on that book here.

 Burnt paper sky | Published December 2015 | Read January 2025